Flank/flank-dashboard/metrics/web/docs/features/in_progress_builds/01_in_progress_builds_introduction.md

 Consider the class diagram from the [Widgets](#widgets) section.
 You may notice that the `GraphIndicator` has three implementers for each of three possible attention levels: positive, negative, and neutral.
 The neutral level represents the graph indicator for bars with neutral visual feedback - just as the `unknown` build results.
 The same appearance has the graph indicator for in-progress builds.
 Therefore, no new graph indicator appearance should be implemented.

 You can notice the same behavior in the `ProjectBuildStatusStyle` strategy.
-The style of the project build status metric is the same for both `unknown` and `in-progress` builds though the displayed image changes.
+The style of the project build status metric is the same for both `unknown` and `in-progress` builds, though the displayed image changes.

 ## Results
 > What was the outcome of the project?